Jewish mythology: The "combat myth"

 Many of the Hebrews' neighbors had a "combat myth" about the good god battling the demon of chaos; one example of this mytheme is the Babylonian Enûma Eliš.
 A lesser known example is the very fragmentary myth of Labbu.
 According to historian Bernard McGinn, the combat myth's imagery influenced Jewish mythology.
 The myth of God's triumph over Leviathan, a symbol of chaos, has the form of a combat myth.
 In addition, McGinn thinks the Hebrews applied the combat myth motif to the relationship between God and Satan.
 Originally a deputy in God's court, assigned to act as mankind's "accuser" (satan means "to oppose" – Hebrew: שָּׂטָן satan, meaning "adversary"), Satan evolved into a being with "an apparently independent realm of operation as a source of evil" – no longer God's deputy but his opponent in a cosmic struggle.

 Even the Exodus story shows combat-myth influence.
-McGinn believes the "Song of the Sea", which the Hebrews sang after seeing God drown the Egyptian army in the Red Sea, includes "motifs and language from the combat myth used to emphasize the importance of the foundational event in Israel's religious identity: the crossing of the Red Sea and deliverance from the Pharaoh".
+McGinn believes the "Song of the Sea", which the Hebrews sang after seeing God drown the Egyptian army in Yam Suph, includes "motifs and language from the combat myth used to emphasize the importance of the foundational event in Israel's religious identity: the crossing of the Red Sea and deliverance from the Pharaoh".
 Likewise, Armstrong notes the similarity between pagan myths in which gods "split the sea in half when they created the world" and the story of the Exodus from Egypt, in which Moses splits the Sea of Reeds (the Red Sea) – "though what is being brought into being in the Exodus, is not a cosmos but a people".
 In any case, the motif of God as the "divine warrior" fighting on Israel's behalf is clearly evident in the Song of the Sea (Ex.
 15).
-This motif recur in poetry throughout the Hebrew Scriptures (I Samuel 2; Zechariah 9:11–16;14:3-8).
+This motif recurs in poetry throughout the Hebrew Scriptures (I Samuel 2; Zechariah 9:11–16;14:3-8).

 Some comparative mythologists think Jewish mythology absorbed elements from pagan mythology.
 According to these scholars, even while resisting pagan worship, the Jews willingly absorbed elements of pagan mythology.